hao24real/storage_efficient_cnn/README.md

 - **Model Alpha**: The pinnacle of our experimentation, showcasing the combined learnings from previous models.

 ## Contribution
-We encourage you to fork the repo, suggest enhancements, or utilize our models for your research.
+I encourage you to fork the repo, suggest enhancements, or utilize our models for your research.
 Collaboration is key to advancing the field.

 ## Contact
 If you have questions or would like to discuss the research further, please reach out.